 What does mentoring with Back Up involve?

-- Providing up to ten sessions of telephone or face-to-face support
+- Providing up to ten sessions of telephone support

 - Enabling people to work through their challenges using personal experience, problem-solving techniques and goal setting

 - Having experience of spinal cord injury, being a good listener, compassionate, and non-judgmental

 What support and training does a mentor receive?

 - Initial training weekend and annual development day